Projected subgradient methods for paraconvex optimization: Application to robust low-rank matrix recovery: Application to robust matrix recovery

-Image inpainting aims at reconstructing missing or corrupted regions of an image, aiming to restore it as closely as possible to its original form; cf. \cite{guillemot2013image}.
+Image inpainting aims to reconstruct missing or corrupted regions of an image in order to restore it as closely as possible to its original form; cf. \cite{guillemot2013image}.
 Here, we applied robust matrix completion (RMC) to images corrupted with $40\%$ noise, where $40\%$ of the pixel values were masked.
-The experimental setup uses the following parameters: $r=100$, $iterations=1000$, and $\alpha_0=10^{-2}$ for diminishing step-size and $\alpha_0=10^{-3}$ for decaying step-size.
-The quality of reconstruction is assessed using the {\it peak signal-to-noise ratio (PSNR)} and the {\it signal-to-noise ratio (SNR}), summarized in Table \ref{tab:psnrimages4per}, and loss convergence in Figure~\ref{fig:loss_image_4per}.
-The main images with their $40\%$ corrupted are plotted in Figure~\ref{fig:inpaint_org}, and the reconstructed ones are plotted in Figure~\ref{fig:inpaint_rec}.
+The experimental setup uses the following parameters: $r=100$, $iterations=1000$, and $\alpha_0=10^{-2}$ for the diminishing step-size and $\alpha_0=10^{-3}$ for the decaying step-size.
+The quality of reconstruction is assessed using the {\it peak signal-to-noise ratio (PSNR)} and the {\it signal-to-noise ratio (SNR}), summarized in \Cref{tab:psnrimages4per}, and the loss function evolution in \Cref{fig:loss_image_4per}.
+The main images with their $40\%$ corrupted are plotted in \Cref{fig:inpaint_org}, and the reconstructed ones are plotted in \Cref{fig:inpaint_rec}.

-The results in Figure~\ref{fig:inpaint_rec}, Figure~\ref{fig:loss_image_4per}, and Table~\ref{tab:psnrimages4per} show that the Polyak and Scaled Polyak strategies consistently outperformed the Diminishing and Decaying methods across all metrics.
+The results in \Cref{fig:inpaint_rec,fig:loss_image_4per} and \Cref{tab:psnrimages4per} show that the Polyak and Scaled Polyak strategies consistently outperformed the diminishing and decaying methods across all metrics.
 Notably, the Scaled Polyak strategy achieved the highest PSNR and SNR values for most images, including the PSNR of 26.47 dB and the SNR of 13.60 for the 'Man' image, indicating superior reconstruction accuracy.
-The Polyak strategy also delivered strong results, with the PSNR of 25.99 dB and the SNR of 13.12 for the same image.
-In contrast, the Diminishing and Decaying methods demonstrated significantly poorer performance.
-The convergence plots in Figure~\ref{fig:loss_image_4per} highlight that Scaled Polyak and Polyak strategies provide the fastest and smoothest loss reductions, outperforming the Diminishing and Decaying methods.
-The Decaying strategy showed minimal progress after an initial decrease, while the Diminishing strategy exhibited slow and inconsistent convergence.
-The Scaled Polyak strategy achieved the best convergence rates, which is closely followed by the Polyak strategy.
+The Polyak strategy also delivered strong results, with a PSNR of 25.99 dB and an SNR of 13.12 for the same image.
+In contrast, the diminishing and decaying methods demonstrated significantly poorer performance.
+The convergence plots in \Cref{fig:loss_image_4per} highlight that Scaled Polyak and Polyak strategies provide the fastest and smoothest loss reductions, outperforming the diminishing and decaying methods.
+The decaying strategy showed minimal progress after an initial decrease, while the diminishing strategy exhibited slow and inconsistent convergence.
+The scaled Polyak strategy achieved the best convergence rates, which is closely followed by the Polyak strategy.

-\subsection{{\bf Matrix compression using RNMF}}
+\subsubsection{{\bf Matrix compression using RNMF}}